 So you know you enjoy a glass of Champagne on special occasions, but did you know there are other options you can drink on a Thursday night that don’t break the bank?

-If You Like Champagne, Try These Delicious (and Cheaper!)
-Alternatives
+If You Like Champagne, You'll Love These

 by Beth Richman

 I’m an iconic symbol of celebration, prestige, and extravagance.
 I bet even your beer and cocktail loving friends have enjoyed a glass or two of my bubbles.
 What am I?
 That’s right, I’m Champagne!

 Champagne is actually the name of the region in Northeastern France that produces quality, traditional method sparkling wine.
 The term Champagne is often used as a proprietary eponym (like Kleenex or Band-Aid) for any sparkling wine.
 However, it's only legal to call sparkling wine from the region of Champagne - Champagne.
 Because of its protected name status, Champagne can control the wines produced each year to ensure quality remains high, which leads to higher prices for the consumer.